CC4K/LINFO2142-Setup_Multicast_Network_using_PIM-Sparse-Mode/README.md

 nft list ruleset
 ```
 Alternatively the entire list of implemented rules can also be seen in `/startup_files/nftables.sh`
+To prevent the firewall not taking into account some of the rules by mistake.
+If an error occurs, we relaunch the creation of the containers.

 ### Testing multicast on a router